Info for

 Courses

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
-Your program of study can be found on MyCampus.
+Your program of study can be found on MyDC.

 Semester 1

-• Communication For Design (COMM 1312)
+• Communication Foundations (COMM 1100)

-• Ideas And Images For Art And Design (DESF 1304)
+• Ideas and Images for Art and Design (DESF 1304)

-• Digital Resources For Art And Design (DIGI 1300)
+• Digital Resources for Art and Design (DIGI 1300)

 • Drawing I (DRAW 1310)